3umaGH/3umaGH/README.md

 Self-taught full-stack developer specializing in web development (React, Node.js).
 I’m passionate about building real-time, event-driven applications and crafting modular, scalable systems.
 Beyond coding, I enjoy entrepreneurship and bringing innovative side projects to life.

-Currently working on a data-driven RPG engine within Minecraft built with Java, with plans to build a distributed gaming network across multiple servers and regions with real-time inter-communication between servers.
+Currently working on a data-driven RPG engine within Minecraft built with Java, with plans to build a distributed gaming network across multiple servers and regions with real-time inter-communication between servers and CI/CD pipelines.

 Also: Give me a spreadsheet over a novel any day - numbers tell the best stories.